Frozennfishh/ip/docs/README.md

 Adds a task with a given start and end time.

-Start and end times can be given and noted down as a date and time!
+Start and end times can be given and noted down as a date and time.
 (In the form `DD/MM/YYYY` or `DD/MM/YY HHMM`)

 Example: `event party /from 26/03/2025 0800 /to 26/03/2025 1600`